The Australian War Memorial accepts sponsorship from the world's largest weapons makers.

-“Commemorate Don’t Commercialise” is a part of MAPW’s campaigning to raise awareness of the intrusion of weapons companies into many aspects of Australian life.
+Commemorate Don’t Commercialise is a key campaign in our work to reveal the intrusion of weapons companies into Australian life.

-Should arms dealers really be funding the Australian War Memorial? – 10/6/18 by Toni Hassan in The Canberra Times, The Age and Sydney Morning Herald
+Should arms dealers really be funding the Australian War Memorial?